Cat and Dog Acupuncture in Limerick

 Acupuncture is not only a solution for humans--it can help your pet, too.
-Pet acupuncture has been used for centuries, but only recently has it become more mainstream in veterinary medicine.
+Cat and dog acupuncture has been used for centuries, but only recently has it become more mainstream in veterinary medicine.
 Furthermore, acupuncture has been proven effective in treating a multitude of conditions, from gastrointestinal disorders to arthritis.

 If you are seeking a better solution to your pet's health problem, Limerick Veterinary Hospital can help.
 Acupuncture is a treatment modality that can work for any patient, regardless of species, breed, size and age.